-Risk ratios
+13.1 Risk ratios

-Separate meta-analyses were performed to estimate the relative risks (RR) and their 95% confidence interval (95%CI), for undernourishment, alcohol use disorders, smoking and diabetes.
-The RR and 95%CI for HIV infection was calculated from the estimated incidence of TB in HIV-positive and HIV-negative people using the following formula where CI{HIV+} is the estimated incidence of TB among HIV-positive people in 2021 and CI{HIV-} is the estimated incidence of TB among HIV-negative people in 2021.
+Separate meta-analyses were performed to estimate the relative risks (RR) and their 95% confidence interval (95% CI), for undernutrition, alcohol use disorders, smoking and diabetes.
+The RR and 95%CI for HIV infection was calculated from the estimated incidence of TB in people living with HIV and HIV-negative people using the following formula.